 - Executing a part of a statement (e.g. a subquery)

 - Outputting the result of a SELECT statement into a file

 - Managing database transactions

 You can select the default schema or database by using the list in the right-hand part of the toolbar.
 If you do so, you'll be able to omit the name of that schema or database in your statements.

-(You cannot switch schemas like this for read-only MySQL data sources, see Read-only.)
+Note that you cannot switch schemas like this for read-only MySQL data sources, see Read-only.